autoplot/documentation/javadoc/org/das2/qds/util/AsciiParser.DelimParser.md

+# org.das2.qds.util.AsciiParser.DelimParser

-# org.das2.qds.util.AsciiParser.DelimParserDelimParser splits the line on a regex (like "," or "\\s+") to create the fields.
+DelimParser splits the line on a regex (like "," or "\\s+") to create the fields.
  Trailing and leading whitespace is ignored.

-DelimParser( int fieldCount, String delim )
+# DelimParser( int fieldCount, String delim )

 ***